danhett/grand/README.md

 ## About
 This is an interactive fiction experiment exploring the same space from multiple perspectives, written as part of my ongoing MA study at the Manchester Writing School.

-The Grand is a seaside hotel being used in 2022 as a refugee shelter.
+The Grand is a fictional art deco seaside hotel.
+It means many things to many people.
 This short interactive work allows you to explore the hotel and it's inhabitants from the perspectives of:
 - Henry (a journalist covering the hotel opening, 1937)
 - Ruby (attending a wedding in the hotel as a teenager, 1991)
 - Yusuf (an incoming refugee housed in the hotel, 2022)